Jared-Krajewski/Jared-Krajewski/README.md

 - [LinkedIn](https://www.linkedin.com/in/jared-krajewski-13805a256/)
 - [Email](krajewski.jared@gmail.com)

 Feel free to reach out if you have any questions, want to collaborate on a project, or just to say hi!
+But please, link your github so I know its not a bot or spam 😅